Do you need help with transportation to your health care appointments?

 - If you need a wheelchair or other assistance

-When you need to cancel a ride or change your appointment time, you must call NW Rides at least two hours before your ride is scheduled to pick you up, or as soon as possible.
+A: If you need to cancel a ride or change your appointment time, call NW Rides at least two hours before your ride is scheduled to pick you up (or as soon as possible).

-If you need to reach NW Rides after hours, please call the Call Center at the numbers above.
-You can leave a voice message stating your need for a ride and someone will call you back to get your information.
+A: If you need to reach NW Rides after hours, please call the call center at 888-793-0439 (TTY 711).
+You can leave a voice message stating your need for a ride and someone will call you back.

-- Bus passes should be requested at least one week before your appointment to allow time for mailing.
+- Bus passes should be requested at least one week before your appointment.
+This allows time for mailing.

-- For urgent needs after business hours, you can still contact Customer Service.
+- For urgent needs after hours, you can still contact Customer Service.

-- Tillamook County Transportation District website also has more information if you need it, including bus routes.
+- The Tillamook County Transportation District website has more information if you need it.
+This includes bus routes.